jce-il/ASOSMA/firefox-ios/README.md

 [Reference](http://image.slidesharecdn.com/web-browserarchitecture-150609231155-lva1-app6892/95/web-browser-architecture-2-638.jpg?cb=1433891674)

-**Firefox’s** architecture can be presented as seen in the following bottom figure, however, as mentioned before, because of Apple’s policies they had to use the built-in IOS WebKit instead of Gecko.
+**Firefox’s** architecture can be presented as seen in the following bottom figure, however, as mentioned before, because of Apple’s policies they had to use the built-in iOS WebKit instead of Gecko.

 ![](firefox-diagram.jpg)